offbyone/ideas/content/rst/2021-05-10-development-environment-2021.rst

 * installed them using stow
 * installed them using hand-built shell scripts
 * installed them using a simple code checkout
-* managed multiple dotfile repos with :literal:`mr`
+* managed multiple dotfile repos with :literal:`mr` [ref]This tool has been extraodinarily hard to google whenver it's stumped me[/ref]

 It has been a damned nightmare.